CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-wizards-unlimited.md

 _The Optional Rules_ — Interesting variations to the standard rules.
 Before play begins, both players must agree on which optional rules are to be used.

 _The Appendices_ — An index, credits, keys, the Full Player Turn Summary.
-The color insert includes a map and a key to the cards.
+The color insert includes a map and a key to the cards.<span id="page3" class="page-number">3</span>

+---

 ## BRIEF PLAYER TURN SUMMARY